• Skip to main content

 Crumbled biscuit in loose bottomed tin

-Press the biscuit mix into the bottom and up the sides to create a case.
-It's important the biscuit is packed down really tightly.
+Press the biscuit mix into the bottom and up the sides of the tin to create a case.
+It's important that you pack the biscuit down really tightly.
 Place in the freezer while you prepare the caramel.

 Biscuit pressed around tin to create case